SchusterLab/quantum-optimal-control/README.md

 2) The custom matrix exponential kernel:
 # Currently Implemented Cost Functions
 Refer to the [Regularization functions file] (https://github.com/SchusterLab/GRAPE-Tensorflow/blob/master/core/RegularizationFunctions.py) for details or to add a new cost function
  **1) The fidelity cost function:** The overlap between the target unitary/final state and the achieved unitary/final state.
-In the code, referred to as tfs.loss.
+In the code, it's referred to as tfs.loss.
  **2) The gaussian envelope cost function:** A penalty if the control pulses do not have a gaussian envelope.
 The user supplies a coeffecient called **'envelope'** in the reg_coeffs input.
 A value of 0.01 is found to be a good statring value empirically.
  **3) The dc offset cost function:** To limit the dc value of the control pulses.
 The user supplies a coeffecient called **'dc'** in the reg_coeffs input and a list called **'dc_id'** for the indices of the control fileds to be penalized.
 A value of 0.01 is found to be a good statring value for the coeffecient.
  **4) The first derivative cost function:** To make the control pulses smooth.
 The user supplies a coeffecient called **'dwdt'** in the reg_coeffs input.
 A value of 0.001 is found to be a good statring value empirically.